BigPolarBear1/factorization/README.md

 1 * (2^e)^2 - N \* k = 2^e

 The paper shows how this k variable changes.
 Hence you can calculate this modulo some finite field.
 All the math required to pull this off is in the paper.
-If you stumble upon this, I recommend you clone it as people are desperately trying to see me dissappear into a jail cell.

-Update: finished a PoC.
-What happens next will be decided by what happens tomorrow.
-I too can play chess.
-Fucking western nazi losers.